By Zen Lynch

 Porto Heli, Greece

-AMAN Venice
+Aman Venice

 Venice, Italy

 Located on the Grand Canal with private access to Palazzo Ducale, the Aman Venice includes beautifully decorated public areas, with contrasting Rococo-style rooms designed in a more contemporary aesthetic.
 Opulent dining areas, lush, private gardens, silk wall covers, giant chandeliers, and meticulously-engraved ceilings help characterize the romantic 16th-century essence of Venice that AMAN built to encapsulate.
-Offering 24 suites, each unique in their size, view, furnishing, and decor, we can’t help but find the property akin to a luxury, historic museum of art.
+Offering 24 suites, each unique in its size, view, furnishing, and decor, we can’t help but find the property akin to a luxury, historic museum of art.
 We particularly enjoyed the hotel’s rooftop terrace offering 360° views over the roofs of Venice.